danielwgraf/the-honeycomb/README.md

-# the-honeycomb
+# The Honeycomb
-Early Html Version of The Beehive
+Early HTML Version of The Beehive
+Just an HTML based project that pulls from the NFL API